TalkControl/talk-control-revealjs-extensions/docs/code.md

 ## Center your code on slide

-It often arrived that you only display one code block on screen and you it to be center.
+It often happens that you only display one code block on screen and you want it to be centered.
 To do this, add the class `alone` to the code block

 ````md
 <!-- .slide: class="with-code big-code" -->